 Demand for pet sitting has increased dramatically since more pet owners realize how stressful it is to leave their furry friends home alone all day.
 When you aren’t feeding, walking, training, and cleaning up after pets, you’ll be spending your day just hanging around your customers’ houses.
 For this reason, many pet sitters use this opportunity to do other work.
 This is a great way to make money from two jobs at the same time.
 Combining pet sitting and another source of income will also keep your overall stress level low.
 Rather than pouring yourself over one source of income, you can devote a similarly moderate amount of energy to both jobs.

 Lots of people (especially young adults) despise cleaning but don’t know anyone willing to do it for them.
-Thus, the discovery of an affordable and trustworthy home cleaning service would likely trigger an abundance of word of mouth referrals.
+Thus, discovering an affordable and trustworthy home cleaning service would likely trigger an abundance of word of mouth referrals.

-This is a fabulous business idea if your town has a high young adult population and you know how to take advantage of very low overhead.
+This is a fabulous business idea if your town has a high young adult population, and you know how to take advantage of very low overhead.
 Aside from cleaning supplies and a company vehicle, there are little expenses involved.
-Once you start taking on larger jobs, however, you will accrue more expenses and need to hire a team.
+However, once you start taking on larger jobs, you will accrue more expenses and hire a team.

 Brewery or Winery